 When it’s a direct result of MS, the mechanism is through nerve damage.
-MS attacks the myelin sheath, which is the natural protective covering of your brain, spinal cord, and entire nervous system.
+MS attacks the myelin sheath.
+This is the natural protective covering of your brain, spinal cord, and entire nervous system.
 Coupled with the development of lesions and plaques in the nervous system, this can lead to pain in the legs and throughout the body.

-MS also makes movement and gait difficult.
+MS also makes movement and gait, or the process of walking, difficult.
 As nerve damage worsens, people with MS are likely to experience stiffness and aching.

-Managing pain usually involves a combination of multiple techniques, including pharmaceuticals and home remedies.
+Managing pain usually involves a combination of multiple techniques, including prescribed medications and home remedies.
 Some of the following treatments may aid in pain relief:

-According to nutrition consultant and MS patient Barbara Rodgers, too much heat can exacerbate symptoms, so a hot bath or hot compress may make matters worse.
+According to Barbara Rodgers, a nutrition consultant who also has MS, too much heat can exacerbate symptoms.
+A hot bath or hot compress may make matters worse.
 However, warm compresses can provide comfort and relief.

 A massage can serve several purposes, stimulating blood flow in the body and gently relieving muscle pain and tension while promoting relaxation and a sense of well-being.
-For MS patients, this relaxation is important and often difficult to come by.
+For people with MS, this relaxation is important and often difficult to come by.

-Living with a condition like MS is difficult.
+Living with a condition like MS can be difficult.
 The pain isn’t just hard to cope with mentally, but it can impact your qualify of life.
 Speak with your doctor about the best multipronged approach for you.